 Frank- Born on 9 September 1936, Frank was called "Toolie" as a child.
 He also spent a fair amount of time riding the walls in the motor drome, but I have no details of this as I never met Frankie.
 He died in Tampa, FL on 18 November 2005.5,9

-The early years of the marriage were probably hectic for Viola.
+The early years of her marriage were probably hectic for Viola.
 Her mother had died three years before and her father, who never remarried, had 4 children ranging in ages from 12-3 years of age.
-It is reasonable to assume that Viola continued to help care for her brothers and sisters for a few years, anyway.
+It is reasonable to assume that Viola continued to help care for her brothers and sisters for a few years after she was married; even after she had her own children to care for.
 The 1930 census shows Joe and Viola Pelaquin and their first 3 children living on Beacon St. in Brockton.
-In the apartment building across the street lived Viola's father and his children in an apartment, and Joe's mother Annie in another.6
+In the apartment building across the street lived Viola's father Edgar Noel and his children in one apartment, and Joe's mother Annie Pelaquin in another.6

-My father, Joe Noel, son of Viola's brother, recalls a lot of alcohol consumption in this branch of the family; but these recollections also indicated that the family was close and spent a lot of time together.
+My father, Joe Noel, son of Viola's brother, recalls a lot of alcohol consumption in this branch of the family; but he also indicated that the family was close and spent a lot of time together.
 There seemed to be a shortage of money for a number of years.
 I don't know when the family started the motor drome, but records from 1930-1934 show Joe Pelaquin being employed as a taxi driver.
-The state of the family's finances is best illustrated by a story my dad told me about a particular Thanksgiving:My dad (who was known as Sonny Noel at the time) said that he, Sonny Pelaquin, and their other cousin, Sonny Richardson, were all about 10 years old (they'd all been born in 1934 and they all got the nickname "Sonny")on this Thanksgiving, so it must have been around 1944.
+The state of the family's finances is best illustrated by a story my dad told me about a particular Thanksgiving:My dad (who was known as Sonny Noel at the time) said that he, Sonny Pelaquin, and their other cousin, Sonny Richardson, were all about 10 years old (they'd all been born in 1934 and they all got the nickname "Sonny") on this Thanksgiving, so it must have been around 1944.
 Their parents had pooled their money to buy stuff for Thanksgiving dinner, but didn't have enough to buy a turkey.
-The Sonny's got together and came up with a way to solve this problem.8
+The three Sonnys got together and came up with a creative way to solve this problem.

 Back in that era, large cities like Brockton had big hotels that cooked meals for their guests every evening.
 Since it was Thanksgiving, the hotels would be cooking lots of turkeys--and setting them out on the porch off the kitchen to cool for a few minutes before carving.

-Dad recalled that when the Pelaquin family got into the motor drome business in earnest, times got better.8
+According to Dad, times got better when the Pelaquin family got into the motor drome business.8

 After losing track of each other for decades, cousins Sonny Pelaquin and my father, Joe Noel crossed paths in the mid-1970's in Lantana, Florida, where our family lived at the time.
-My brother, Russ, happened upon Sonny's motorcycle show while it was set up in a grocery store parking lot along with a few other rides from Deggeller Amusemnt Co.
+My brother, Russ, happened upon Sonny's motorcycle show while it was set up in the Winn-Dixie parking lot along with a few other rides from Deggeller Amusemnt Co.
 Dad had told us stories for years about his cousins who rode motorcycles on a wall, so Russ told Dad about it being there.
-Dad went and took a look; and it turned out to be Sonny.9
+Dad checked it out, and sure enough, it was Sonny's drome.9

 Russ had his own motorcycle at the time, so Sonny began going trail riding with him.
 Sonny saw some potential in Russ and began training him to ride on the Wall during summer when school was out.
 Russ was billed as the "Nation's Youngest Daredevil" for years, and learned to trick ride as well.
 Guess it goes to show that natural aptitude and talent can spread itself freely along family lines!9